 Studies show that a recruiter will spend an average of six seconds reviewing a resume.
 During this period, they are skimming for key words that provide a quick impression of the scale and scope of business you've been responsible for as well as the impact you had on that business.
 They will then decide to interview you if they want to learn more.

 This is important to keep in mind as you allocate your time.
 Networking and doing target research are higher-value activities than deliberating over a resume.
 Ensure your resume is well-edited to emphasize your core capabilities as well as easily accessible keywords such as global, omnichannel, P&L ownership, digital, comp increases/results, team size and volume managed.
 It should not be a laundry list of everything you've ever done.

 The same is true for your LinkedIn profile and any additional digital touchpoints you may keep.
-They should be concise and consistent to ensure that a quick skim offers the right picture of who you are and why you’re an ideal candidate for an interview.
+They should be concise and consistent to ensure that a quick skim offers the right picture of who you are and why you're an ideal candidate.